appirio-tech/thurgood/readme.md

 ## Testing

 Mocha tests uses a `test` MongoDB connection (`mongodb://localhost/thurgood-test`).
 Check the file in /server/datasources.test.json for more details.
 The /test/setup.js script runs before each set of test and populates the test database.
-You can modify test data there.
+You can modify test data there but you shouldn't need to.

+You will need to add some settings to your local .env files.
+First copy `.env-sample` and rename it `.env`.
+If you want to actually push code to a github repo, you'll need to add your `GITHUB_USERNAME` and `GITHUB_PASSWORD`.
+You'll also need change the `repo` setting for each each of the environments in the /test/setup.js file so that your user can push to these repos.

-Run the application in one terminal tab:
+To run the mocha tests, run the application in one terminal tab:

 ```
 source .env